-The research ethics board is formed in order to protect the rights and welfare of workers.
-The board ensures that the risks associated with a research process are minimized, only acceptable risks are tolerated and informed consent is accurate.
+The Research Ethics Board was formed in order to protect the rights and welfare of workers.
+The Board ensures that the risks associated with a research process are minimized, only acceptable risks are tolerated and informed consent is accurate.
 It also keeps an eye on research in an ethical manner.
-The board does not enforce ethical laws but forward it to institutions.
+The Board does not enforce ethical laws but forwards it to institutions.

 Types of Epidemiological Research

 Epidemiological research is conducted to study about distribution and the pattern of their frequency of occurrence and recurrence.

 - Experimental or interventional are further divided into: